Montana governor gets warning in killing of Yellowstone wolf

 Gianforte had a valid wolf license, Montana Fish, Wildlife and Parks spokesman Greg Lemon said.

-On Feb.
-15, just weeks after he took office, Gianforte trapped and shot the wolf about 10 miles (16 kilometers) north of the park on a ranch owned by a director for the conservative Sinclair Broadcasting Group, according to Boise State Public Radio, which first reported the violation.
+Just weeks after taking office, Gianforte trapped and shot the male wolf on Feb.
+15 about 10 miles (16 kilometers) north of the park, on a ranch owned by Robert E. Smith, director for the conservative Sinclair Broadcasting Group and a Gianforte campaign donor, according to The Mountain West News Bureau, which first reported the violation.

-Officials determined he was in violation of the certification rule when the Republican governor brought the animal in to a state game warden to report the kill the next day, Lemon said.
+Officials determined Gianforte had broken the trapping certification rule a day later, when the Republican governor brought the animal's remains to a state game warden in Helena to report the kill as regulations require, Lemon said.

 “In situations like this, we use it as an education opportunity and issued a written warning,” Lemon said.
 “Everything related to the harvest was done right."